full-stack-masterclass/curriculum/README.md

     - Continue to work on your project if not finished
     - Demonstrate / Tech writing & self brand

-> Note: There is 1 week break each 6 weeks

 ## Modules

 ### Module 1: Rest API